fcabrera23/EW-24-Workshop2/content/install/schema.md

 | _You can deploy AKS Edge Essentials on either a single-machine or on multiple machines.
 In a single-machine Kubernetes deployment, both the Kubernetes control node and worker node run on the same machine.
 For the purpose of this lab, you will be deploying a single-machine base cluster._ |
 | |

+1. Open a new Terminal session and move to the  _C:\BuildLab_ folder

+    ```bash
+    cd  C:\BuildLab
+    ```

 1. AKS Edge Essentials cluster is deployed using a JSON scheme file.
-To generate a vanilla file, in Windows Terminal (**make sure you are still inside the _C:\BuildLab_ folder**), run the bellow command.
+To generate a vanilla file, run the bellow command.

     ```powershell
     New-AksEdgeConfig -DeploymentType SingleMachineCluster -OutFile .\aksedge-config.json | Out-Null